-Teaching (for example, CPD, recruitment and retention) Budgeted cost: 18,400
+Teaching (for example, CPD, recruitment and retention)

+Budgeted cost: £10,950

-Activity Evidence that supports this approach (evidence based on the EEF 'Teaching and Learning Toolkit' Challenge number(s) addressed High Quality Pedagogy CPD with a focus on SEND/personalised approaches Peer Observation (at Hillcross and in other schools) Team Teaching opportunities Quality First Inclusive Teaching Pupil outcomes, pupil voice and learning walks show all children learn more and remember more.
-Purchasing and utilising a range of assessments including Progression Tools and TALC in order to target children's individual needs. - Ongoing CPD - - Training on Progressions Tools/TALC- - Mentoring and Leader release time for staff to evaluate and measure impact of wider curriculum Impact measured in Progression Tools & TALC assessments over time to measure children's Communication & Language development.
-1,3 Teachers and support staff continually develop their specialist knowledge for teaching mathematics, working collaboratively to refine and improve their teaching. - CPD with Kate Mole (staff and parents) - Cover for staff to complete lesson studies/ team teaching and running parent drop in sessions. - CPD relating to Number Sense (R-Y2, intervention Y3-Y6) and Mastering Number.
+Activity Evidence that supports this approach (evidence based on the EEF 'Teaching and Learning Toolkit' Challenge number(s) addressed High Quality Pedagogy CPD with a focus on SEND/personalised approaches Peer Review (at Hillcross and in other schools) Team Teaching opportunities Quality First Inclusive Teaching Pupil outcomes, pupil voice and learning walks show all children learn more and remember more.
+Purchasing and utilising a range of assessments including Progression Tools and TALC in order to target children's individual needs. - Ongoing CPD - staff meeting/INSET costs - Mentoring and Leader release time for staff to evaluate and measure impact of wider curriculum Impact measured in Progression Tools & TALC assessments over time to measure children's Communication & Language development.
+1,3 Raising the profile and attainment of writing for children, with a target focus on spelling.
+Implementation of training on Colourful Semantics and the new FFT spelling intervention. > spelling intervention training sessions 3 hours per session.
+Teaching Assistant Interventions- English and Writing focus

+Implementation across school-with a focus on yr 3-6 Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes.
+Teachers and support staff continually develop their specialist knowledge for teaching mathematics, working collaboratively to refine and improve their teaching. - CPD led by George Hopson (LA Advisory Teacher) focussed on strategies to ensure all children can access maths. - Cover for staff to complete lesson studies/ team teaching and running parent drop in sessions. - CPD relating to Number Sense (R-Y2 intervention Y3-Y6) and Mastering Number.
 Teaching for Mastery - Maths learning Termly assessment outcomes to indicate accelerated progress for children who are disadvantaged.
 Increase in parent confidence to support maths learning at home.
-1,3,4,5 Metacognition and self-regulation approaches to teaching pupils to think about their own learning and behaviour more explicitly, by teaching them specific strategies for planning, monitoring, and evaluating their learning and behaviour. → Ongoing training for staff, induction for new staff- → Reaccreditation for Thinking Schools status and uplevel to Advanced Thinking school. → CPD training for staff to develop awareness of Mental health and wellbeing, as well as training &amp; support on implementing Zones of Regulation → Training on Bree project- Awarded Advanced Thinking School Status Staff are confident to teach using Thinking Tools in order to promote critical and creative thinking.
+1,3,4,5 Metacognition and self-regulation approaches to teaching pupils to think about their own learning and behaviour more explicitly, by teaching them specific strategies for planning, monitoring, and evaluating their learning and behaviour. → Ongoing training for staff and induction for new staff → Reaccreditation for Thinking Schools status and uplevel to Advanced Thinking school. → CPD training for staff on Peer Mentoring initiative.
+Staff delivering training to children and facilitating the operation of the programme.
+Meta cognition and Thinking Schools +7 Awarded Advanced Thinking School Status Staff are confident to teach using Thinking Tools in order to promote critical and creative thinking.
 Children demonstrate an understanding of Metacognition in a range of learning and apply these to self-regulate their behaviour.
 2,3,4